island-lang/island-lang.github.io/README.md

 * If an action could be freely spawned to execute in a separate thread, would its execution be let to "invisibly" continue forever? even long after execution has left the original caller's scope?
 * How would it be possible to conduct two-way communication with the spawned action?
 Perhaps by passing it a channel? but are free-form channels, which can be duplicated and moved everywhere, really a good fit for a safe and strict language like Island?

-For these reasons, instead of free-form threading and channeling, Island provides _delegates_ (no relation to C# delegates), which are worker-like action subroutines that are designed to follow a strict pattern of _structured concurrency and messaging_.
+For these reasons, instead of free-form threading and channeling, Island provides _delegates_ (no relation to C# or Kotlin delegates), which are worker-like action subroutines that are designed to follow a strict pattern of _structured concurrency and messaging_.

 A **delegate method** (analogous to a stream method) is an action which once called, returns a **delegate object** (analogous to a stream object) that can be used for two-way communication with it via an embedded channel.